abhi24112/Movie-Website/README.md

 ## 🚀 Features

-- 🔍 **Instant Movie Search** – Search thousands of movies from TMDB.
+- 🔍 **Instant Movie Search** – Search thousands of movies from TMDB with live search functionality.
-- 📈 **Trending Analytics** – See what movies are trending based on user searches.
+- 📈 **Trending Movies Based on User Views and Searches** – Discover trending movies powered by user search analytics and views using the TMDB API.
-- 🎞️ **Movie Details & Trailers** – View ratings, languages, release years, and official trailers.
+- 🎞️ **Comprehensive Movie Information Page** – View detailed movie information including ratings, languages, release years, and watch official trailers.
-- ⚡ **Fast & Responsive** – Built with React 19, Vite, and Tailwind CSS for a smooth experience.
+- ⚡ **Fast & Responsive UI** – Built with React 19, Vite, and Tailwind CSS for a smooth and responsive user experience.
-- ☁️ **Appwrite Integration** – Tracks search analytics and trending movies.
+- ☁️ **Appwrite Integration** – Tracks search analytics and trending movies to provide real-time insights.

 ---